w3f-community/asylum-item-nft/docs/testing-guide.md

 }
 ```

 We suppose that our game supports the "Old sword" template.
-Call `add_template_support` to save this association onchain.
+Call `add_template_support` to save this association on-chain.

 ### Update template